 The Prigogine Medal 2020 Award Ceremony was due to take place during the Air Pollution 2020 conference.
-However, the ceremony was postponed to 2021 due to the COVID-19 situation and will now take place at the University of Santiago de Compostela during the 28th International Conference on Modelling, Monitoring and Management of Air Pollution (Air Pollution 2021).
+However, the ceremony was postponed to 2021 due to COVID-19 and will now take along with the presentation of the 2021 Award at the University of Santiago de Compostela on Wednesday 1st September 2020, during the 29th International Conference on Modelling, Monitoring and Management of Air Pollution (Air Pollution 2021).

 Ilya Prigogine was born in Moscow in 1917 and obtained his undergraduate and graduate education in chemistry at the Free University in Brussels.
 He was awarded the Nobel Prize for his contribution to non-equilibrium thermodynamics, particularly the theory of dissipative structures.
 The main theme of his scientific work was the role of time in the physical sciences and biology.
 He contributed significantly to the understanding of irreversible processes, particularly in systems far from equilibrium.
 The results of his work have had profound consequences for understanding biological and ecological systems.

 Prigogine’s ideas established the basis for ecological systems research.
 The Prigogine Medal to honour his memory is awarded annually to a leading scientist in the field of ecological systems.
 All recipients have been deeply influenced by the work of Prigogine.

 The 2020 Medal will be awarded to Professor Diederik Aerts, Brussels Free University, Belgium.